Fate of the Norns

-Fate of the Norns is a series of Viking fantasy role-playing games first published in 1993 by Pendelhaven, created by Andrew Valkauskas.
-The game uses an experience point system and afterlife mechanics rooted deeply in Norse mythology.
+Fate of the Norns is a series of Viking fantasy role-playing games first published in 1993 by Pendelhaven.
+It was created by Andrew Valkauskas.
+The game uses an experience point system and afterlife mechanics rooted in Norse mythology.

-Several different editions and supplements (mostly adventures) were published in digital form since then.
-Starting in mid-2012, print versions of a few core products became available, leading to renewed interest and new planned products.
+Several different editions and supplements have been published in digital form since the game’s initial release.
+Print versions of a few core products became available in 2012.

 Fate of the Norns: Ragnarok and the RGS

-The most recent editions, starting with 2006's Fate of the Norns: Ragnarok, replace earlier editions' dice-based skill checks and combat mechanics with a new system based on Elder Futhark Runes for flavour, albeit in a very non-traditional way.
-They are also somewhat more supernatural-oriented than previous editions, in part due to the change of premise from the conflicts between Aesir and Vanir to the unraveling of the Nordic end times, the Ragnarok.
-In both editions of Fate of the Norns: Ragnarok, characters must die in order to progress past a certain point, and the character sheets include information about their legacy from previous lives.
+The most recent editions, starting with 2006's Fate of the Norns: Ragnarok, replace earlier editions' dice-based skill checks and combat mechanics with a new system based on Elder Futhark Runes.
+Newer editions also feature more of a supernatural focus than previous editions, in part due to the change of premise from the conflicts between Aesir and Vanir to the unraveling of the Nordic end times (the Ragnarok).
+In both editions of Fate of the Norns: Ragnarok, characters must die in order to progress past a certain point.
+Character sheets include information about their legacy from previous lives.